 That iconic glass bridge barely scratches the surface.
-Scoot now flies to Wuhan daily and five times a week to Changsha — more details below!
+Scoot now flies to Wuhan five times a week (7 times from 1 Sep!) and four times a week to Changsha — more details below!

 China is a country full of immense culture, history and natural beauty.
 It’s also hella massive.
 The Middle Kingdom is home to 662 cities, and a whopping 160 of them have a population of more than a million people.
 So some parts, understandably, are undeservedly unexplored.

 If you’re thinking of visiting China, but prefer to step aside from the 21st-century skylines of Shanghai and Beijing, look no further.